-Wages, salaries, annual leave and sick leave
+Wages, salaries, annual leave, sick leave and long service leave

-Liabilities for wages and salaries, including non-monetary benefits, annual leave and accumulating sick leave expected to be settled within 12 months of the balance date are recognised in sundry creditors in respect of employees' services up to the balance date.
+Liabilities for wages and salaries, including non-monetary benefits, annual leave, long service leave and sick leave expected to be settled within 12 months of the balance date are recognised in sundry creditors in respect of employees' services up to the balance date.
 They are measured at the amounts expected to be paid when the liabilities are settled.
 Liabilities for non-accumulating sick leave are recognised when the leave is taken and are measured at the rates paid or payable.